 # Handle value error

 Logging exceptions can be invaluable for debugging and troubleshooting issues in your code.
-Python’s logging
+Python’s logging module provides a flexible and powerful framework for logging exceptions and other messages.

 import logging